igorwaw/web-advent/content/2016/19-elephant/index.md

 ```

 Then, for the next few steps, we're just getting one element away from the nearest power of 3.
 After that, something happens.
 We're not moving by 1, but by 2?
-Some more trial end error
+Some more trial and error
 coding got me at `2*n-3*closestpower` and I have to admit I have no idea why, must be something
 to do with maths, but it works.